 “Downtime” means the minutes in a calendar month in which Client suffers a complete loss of access to or use of an Application or experiences a sustained and material degradation to normal system performance, which adversely impacts Client’s business in a substantial manner.
 Downtime does not include any error or outage caused by (i) the Internet or other telecommunication errors occurring outside of the Service Demarcation Point, (ii) failures attributed to Computer Systems, (iii) forces outside of Vendor’s reasonable control, or (iv) the System Maintenance Period ((i), (ii), (iii) and (iv) are collectively “Downtime Exclusions”), or Downtime resulting from or relating to any other Maintenance Exclusions.

 “Licensed Materials” means Applications (in object code form), Content, and licensed supporting materials and the then-current documentation that Vendor makes generally distributes or makes available to its customers.
+Licensed Materials do not include Client Data or Client’s Confidential Information.

 “Maintenance” means that Vendor will use commercially reasonable efforts to correct defects in Applications occurring in the production environment that constitute a breach of the warranty under Section 6(b) (Performance) within a reasonable period of time, and provide service level agreement credits, if applicable (all as described herein and Section 11 (Availability & Service Level Agreement)).
-Maintenance includes using commercially reasonable efforts to respond to production-related operator messages, restart jobs, monitor system performance, perform backups, provide Updates to the Application, develop and maintain a disaster recovery plan for Vendor, Vendor’s computer system and install new versions of the operating system, middleware, and database.
+Maintenance includes using commercially reasonable efforts to respond to production-related operator messages, restart jobs, monitor system performance, perform backups, provide Updates to the Application, develop, and maintain a disaster recovery plan for Vendor, Vendor’s computer system and install new versions of the operating system, middleware, and database.

 “Maintenance Exclusions” means (i) the Application is not used by Client in accordance with Vendor’s applicable specifications, manuals or instructions, (ii) the Licensed Materials were altered, modified, tampered with, or damaged by Client or any other Person (except Vendor), (iii) any changes, enhancements, modifications or updates to, or installation of, any component of Client’s Computer Systems that adversely effects the Application, (iv) causes external to the Application including, but not limited to, accident, negligence, abuse, misuse, or any failure, malfunction or defect in Client’s Computer Systems or other hardware affecting the operation of the Application, or fluctuations in electrical power, (v) failures or defects in Applications caused by or related to viruses, worms, time bombs, backdoors, logic bombs, Trojan horses, trap doors or other malicious computer instructions not introduced by Vendor, or (vi) Downtime Exclusions.

-“Order Form” means each separate, written document signed by the parties which details the Application(s) and/or Services to be provided by Vendor to Client, including duration and fees.
+“Order Form” means each separate, written document signed by the parties which details the Application(s) and/or Professional Services to be provided by Vendor to Client, including duration and fees.
 Each Order Form is governed by these Services Terms.

-“Person” means any natural person, corporation, division of a corporation, partnership, proprietorship, trust, joint venture, association, firm, company, limited liability company, estate, foundation, or any other entity, whether or not incorporated, and any governmental authority, unit or agency.
+“Person” means any natural person, corporation, division of a corporation, partnership, proprietorship, trust, joint venture, association, firm, company, limited liability company, estate, foundation, or any other entity, whether or not incorporated, and any governmental authority, unit, or agency.

 “Service Demarcation Point” means Vendor’s border router, which is used to establish connectivity from the Data Center to the public Internet.